Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank

-However, rather than predicting the user's click probability, we're more interested in recovering the true relevance by the ranking model, which is the primary objective of the ULTR framework.
-Previous studies have found empirically that this can be achieved in most cases if the click probability is perfectly fitted \citep{ai2018unbiased,wang2018position,ai2021unbiased}.
-Unfortunately, no existing literature has provided a guarantee to support this statement, and it is entirely possible that the relevance becomes \textit{unrecoverable} in some cases.
-This has be verified in \citet{oosterhuis2022reaching}, which constructed a simplified dataset and showed that a perfect click model trained on this dataset can yield inaccurate and inconsistent relevance estimates.
-Despite the limited scale of their example, we contend that in real scenarios with large-scale data, the unrecoverable phenomenon can persist if there are excessive bias factors.
-We demonstrate it in the following example.
+However, our focus extends beyond predicting the click probability; we are more interested in recovering the true relevance through the ranking model, which is the primary objective of ULTR.
+Previous empirical studies have suggested that this objective can be achieved in most cases after the click probability is fitted \citep{ai2018unbiased,wang2018position,ai2021unbiased}.
+Regrettably, no existing literature provides a theoretical guarantee to substantiate this claim, and it is possible that the relevance becomes \textit{unrecoverable} in certain cases.
+This was demonstrated in \citet{oosterhuis2022reaching}, which constructed a simplified dataset, revealing that a perfectly trained click model on this dataset can still produce inaccurate and inconsistent relevance estimates.
+Despite the limited scale of their example, we argue that in real scenarios with large-scale data, the unrecoverable phenomenon may persist, particularly in the presence of excessive bias factors.
+We illustrate it in the following example.